soil-initiative/stacks/proposals/stacks/Overview.md

 ```

 We can also attach a `stacksegref` to the *current* stack.
-This is done using the instruction:
+This is done using the follwing instruction:
 ```
 stack.attach_switch $event : [t* stacksegref] -> unreachable
 ```
 where the specified event `$event : [t*]` is used to transfer control to the leaf of the given `stacksegref` after attaching it.
 This will be particularly useful for resuming computation on a `stacksegref` that was saved earlier using the following detaching process.

 ### Stack Decomposition

-For detaching stacks, we expand upon stack inspection, i.e. the first phase of two-phase exception handling.
+For detaching stack segments, we expand upon stack inspection, i.e. the first phase of two-phase exception handling.
 We describe stack inspection in more detail below, but in short one inspects the stack with the instruction
 ```
 inquire $dispatch_tag : [ti*] -> [to*]
 ```